Photorefractive keratectomy: LASEK

 LASEK and PRK are two different procedures.
 While both procedures interact with the epithelium atop the cornea, the PRK procedure removes this entirely, while LASEK brushes the material away for the procedure, before being placed back for healing after laser surgery.
 The procedure can be used to treat astigmatism, nearsightedness, and farsightedness.
 During the procedure, the epithelium is displaced using a diluted alcohol solution.

 PRK has advantages over LASIK in that it avoids added complications associated with the flap created during surgery.
 The procedure may also reduce the chances of dry eye symptoms after surgery.
 Due to the PRK procedure not requiring a surgical flap, athletes or individuals concerned with trauma introduced by the flap may see benefits to LASEK.
 Patients that wear contact lenses will typically need to stop wearing these for a specified time before the procedure.

-PRK disadvantages include a longer recovery time for vision in contrast to LASIK.
+PRK disadvantages include a longer recovery time for vision in contrast to LASIK which may be between five days and two weeks for blurred vision to properly clear.
 Another disadvantage is that patient may be required to apply steroid eye drops for a few weeks longer than that of a LASIK procedure.
-Vision after the PRK procedure has a longer recovery than LASIK which may be between five days and two weeks for blurred vision to properly clear.

 When LASEK is compared to LASIK, LASIK can have better outcomes with corneal haze while LASEK has a lower rate of flap complications than LASIK.